 Rebecca Jordan Smith grew up in a tough love part of Cleveland, Ohio, schooled on her father's vinyl collection, absorbing what she now knows was an eccentric, but essential mix of Aretha Franklin, Joao Gilberto, The Cure, and Tom Petty.
 She studied classical piano as a kid and taught herself to play guitar.

 A stint as a biomedical engineering major in Nashville was short lived.
 Rebecca moved to L.A. hoping to make music and found herself in the role of the accidental actress.
 She studied Stanislavski and Meisner.
 She made a few films, most notably as a lead actor in the ensemble cast of "Liberty Heights", written and directed by Academy Award winner Barry Levinson.
 She was signed as a recording artist to Elektra Records and toured with Lilith Fair, Matchbox 20 and Third Eye Blind.
 She was then signed to J Records, where she languished in label purgatory for a few years.
-Rebecca eventually came to feel stuck in California.
+Rebecca eventually came to feel stuck.
 On instinct, she moved to New York.
 The chaos was inspiring; one by one she met her bandmates and began playing downtown clubs.

 Rebecca's original compositions began to garner attention and recognition followed: the Songwriters Hall of Fame's prestigious Abe Olman Award, an Independent Music Award nomination for Best EP for the self-released "Souvenir", a finalist in the NPR Mountain Stage NewSong competition.
 Raves too: "If there was ever a mascot for NYC's neo-soul scene, Rebecca Jordan is undoubtedly one of the top contenders, a young torch singer with an appreciaton for the old" (The Deli Magazine, NY)